socomsystems/documentation/user_manual/files/access_webdav.rst

   ``example.com``

 2. Specify the appropriate port.
-The port you choose depends on whether or not your Nextcloud server supports SSL.
+The port you choose depends on whether or not your cyfrSpaces server supports SSL.
 Cyberduck requires that you select a different connection type if you plan to use SSL.
 For example:

   80 (for WebDAV)